soffes/pygmentize-example/Readme.markdown

 # Pygmentize Example
-Pygmentize is a fantastic gem for syntax highlighting.
-It's super easy to get going, even on Heroku!.
-The source for this page is below.
-See the full project on GitHub.
-Brought to you by Sam Soffes.
+[Pygmentize](https://github.com/djanowski/pygmentize) is a fantastic gem for syntax highlighting.
+It's super easy to get going, even [on Heroku](http://pygmentize-example.herokuapp.com/)!.
+If you're using Heroku, be sure you use the [Cedar Stack](http://devcenter.heroku.com/articles/cedar).

 ## Running Locally